DawidTobolski/dawid-portfolio/README.md

 File: `data/publications.csv`

-Encoding note (Polish diacritics): Save the CSV as **UTF-8** (or UTF-8 with BOM) to preserve names such as “Wójcik”, “Żarczyńska”, and “Wiszniewska-Łaszczych”.
+Encoding note (Polish diacritics): Save the CSV as **UTF-8** (or UTF-8 with BOM).
 When exporting from Microsoft Excel on Windows, CSV may be saved as **Windows-1250 (cp1250)** and/or use a **semicolon** delimiter.
 The build script is configured to auto-detect the delimiter and to try UTF-8, cp1250, and ISO-8859-2.

 ### Columns